Contact us now:

 This law firm has experience with reviewing residential leases on behalf of tenants and preparing residential leases on behalf of landlords in the states of Kansas and Missouri.
 We have reviewed or prepared leases for single family residences, condominiums, townhomes, and duplexes.

-If you are a landlord or a tenant and would like to make an appointment with Kincaid Business & Entrepreneurial Law, LLC ® regarding a real estate law matter in connection with a (1) residential lease agreement, (2) residential lease extension, (3) residential lease amendment, (4) residential lease renewal, or (5) residential lease termination, please feel free to conveniently schedule with us here.
+If you are a landlord or a tenant and would like to make an appointment with Kincaid Law KC, LLC regarding a real estate law matter in connection with a (1) residential lease agreement, (2) residential lease extension, (3) residential lease amendment, (4) residential lease renewal, or (5) residential lease termination, please feel free to conveniently schedule with us here.
 You may also wish to read more about Kansas residential lease agreements on our blog.